keb/keb.github.io/content/backlog.md

 * Onimusha 3: Demon Siege - *14h*
 * Einhander - *02h*
 * Skies of Arcadia Legends - *52h*
+* Record of Lodoss War-Deedlit in Wonder Labyrinth- - *06h*
 * Professor Layton and the Curious Village - *14h*
 * Professor Layton and the Diabolical Box - *15h*
 * Professor Layton and the Unwound Future - *18h*